wp-plugins/rssphoto/readme.txt

    1. Install the SimplePie Core plugin if it's not already installed ([Link](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin")).
    2. If it doesn't already exist, create the directory `/wp-content/cache` and give it permissions of 755
-   3. Upload rssphoto.php, rssphoto.js, and rssphoto.css to the `/wp-content/plugins/` directory
+   3. Upload all files to the `/wp-content/plugins/` directory (consider creating an rssphoto subdirectory to hold the plugin files)
    4. Activate the plugin through the 'Plugins' menu in Wordpress
-   5. Drag the widget to the sidebar in the 'Widgets' section of the 'Appearance' menu in Wordpress
-   6. Configure the widget as needed.

 Probably the easiest way to accomplish step 1 is through an FTP program.
 If you're interested, here's how to do it on the command line:

    1. cd {blog-dir}/wp-content
    2. mkdir cache
    3. chmod 755 cache

+To use the widget:

+   1. Navigate to the 'Widgets' section of the 'Appearance' menu in Wordpress
+   2. Drag the widget to the sidebar
+   3. Configure the widget as needed

+To use the shortcode:

+   1. Edit the page you want to display the images
+   2. Add the following text to the page:

+      [rssphoto url="your.url.com"]

+   3. Include any of the following attributes (see descriptions of these settings below)

+      * output="Slideshow|Static"
+      * url="your.url.com"
+      * item_sel="Random|Most Recent"
+      * num_item="[Number of feed items]"
+      * num_img="[Number of images per feed item]"
+      * img_sel="Random|Most Recent"
+      * fixed="Width|Height|Max"
+      * size="[size in pixels]"

 Here's a quick description of the settings: